/*

 *

-does not remove those rules from the rule group.
+* Specifying ExcludedRules does not remove those rules from the rule group.
 Rather, it changes

-* the action for the rules to COUNT
+* the action for the rules to COUNT.
+Therefore, requests that match an

-are counted but not blocked.
-The RuleGroup
+* ExcludedRule are counted but not blocked.
+The RuleGroup owner will receive

-* COUNT metrics for each ExcludedRule
+* COUNT metrics for each ExcludedRule.

 *